tomsquest/tomsquest.github.io/_posts/2010-12-04-fitnesse-technical-setup.md

 We use the “root” page ([http://localhost:8086/root](http://localhost:8086/root)) to declare the server’s configuration and classpath.

-This page won’t be added to source control, because its content will be different on a developer’s workstation.
+This page won’t be added to source control because its content will be different on a developer’s workstation.

 The [fitnesse-maven-plugin](https://github.com/joel1di1/fitnesse-maven-classpath) is used to create the list of jars we depend on.
 It reads the pom.xml file of our maven project, but it can also read a pom file directly from the central repository.